fleetdm/fleet/handbook/security-awareness/2022-05-security-awareness-slides.md

 ## About this

-* To be done on hire and annually.
+* This is done upon hire and annually.
-* Focuses on tools we use.
+* It focuses on the tools we use.
-* Also applies to securing your personal devices and accounts.
+* It also applies to securing your personal devices and accounts.
-* Less than 15 minutes.
+* This takes less than 15 minutes.

-More info in our [handbook](https://fleetdm.com/handbook/security#security-awareness-training)
+More info is available in our [handbook](https://fleetdm.com/handbook/security#security-awareness-training).

 ## Enrolling your Fleet laptop (MDM)

 ### Which ones?
-**Fleet owned Macs**
+**Fleet-owned Macs**

-* Most work allowed from personal devices.
+* Most work is allowed from personal devices.
-* Personal computers allowed on internal Fleet instance.
+* Personal computers are allowed on internal Fleet instances.
 * You probably don't want MDM on your personal Mac.

 ## Enrolling your Fleet laptop (MDM)